 In the Salesforce world, take a simple example of a customer record.
-The fields “first name” and “last name” would be metadata, while “John” and “Smith” is the data.
+The fields “first name” and “last name” would be metadata, while “John” and “Smith” are data.

-Metadata is the fields, configuration, code, and logic of the underlying structure which is used to store the data records.
-Metadata also determines how Salesforce applications look, feel and function.
+Metadata is the fields, configuration, code, and logic of the underlying structure that's used to store the data records.
+Metadata also determines how Salesforce applications look, feel, and function.

 There are well over 100 different types of metadata.
 Each one represents a different way in which the function of an org can be customised.
 Although we won't list every type here, there are a few broad categories into which metadata tends to fall:

-Data: The core components which set the data structure of the org, and on top of which most other customisations are built.
-This will include Custom objects, Custom Fields, Custom Apps, Value Sets, and Picklists.
+Data: The core components that set the data structure of the org, and on top of which most other customisations are built.
+This will include Custom Objects, Custom Fields, Custom Apps, Value Sets, and Picklists.

 Permissions and security model: The security model to ensure everyone has the correct access to org records.
 This includes Field Level Security, Profiles, Permission Sets, Security settings, Roles, and Sharing Rules.